 When you should drink

-It is not a good idea to wait until you're thirsty before you drink.
+It is not a good idea to wait until you're thirsty before you drink when you are exercising.

-Feeling thirsty is your body's way of telling you that it needs water urgently!
+Feeling thirsty is your body's way of telling you that it needs water now!

-Get into the routine of regular drinks - cool water is best (really cold water can make some people sick).
+Get into the routine of regular drinks - tap temperature water is best (really cold water can make some people sick).

 This is a slogan that we all know well.

 Slip on a shirt